Dimon heads into JPM annual meeting as losses loom

 "We’re not looking at losses in a portfolio that could continue deteriorating because of systemic issues.
 We’re dealing with a hedging strategy that didn’t work," said Marty Mosby, an analyst at Guggenheim Securities who covers the company.

-(Reporting by Ross Kerber in Boston, Jed Horowitz and David Randall in New York and Sinead Cruise in London; Writing by Ben Berkowitz; Editing by Alwyn Scott and David Holmes)
+(Reporting by Ross Kerber in Boston and Jed Horowitz and David Randall in New York; Writing by Ben Berkowitz; Editing by Alwyn Scott, Aaron Pressman and Phil Berlowitz)